octovolt/octovolt-website/src/markdown/posts/tce-prototype.md

 actually a little bit too slow for video.
 The comparator in question is the :a[LM339]{.https://www.ti.com/lit/ds/symlink/lm339.pdf}, which is cheap, widely available, and comes in a through-hole quad package.
-Unfortunately, it has a response time of about 1.3 microseconds, and for accurate video work we would want a response time under 83 microseconds (according to my calculations for NTSC 720×480 video -- please [contact](/contact) me if I'm wrong).
+Unfortunately, it has a response time of about 1.3 microseconds, and for accurate video work we would want a response time under 83 nanoseconds (according to my calculations for NTSC 720×480 video -- please [contact](/contact) me if I'm wrong).
 The resulting image from the LM339 is shifted very slightly to the right.
 You can see this pretty clearly in :a[this post]{.https://www.instagram.com/p/C0Ju9wTrKbt/}, where the blue and red signals are going